-- Details outlining the proposed arts festival, including: - Summary of the proposed arts festival, with rationale, objectives, and intended impacts of the festival. - Festival dates, location, schedule of artistic and cultural performances and activities, website and expected attendance. - List of confirmed or proposed B.C. or Canadian professional artists and technicians, and Elders or Knowledge Keepers, including names, the fees they are to be paid, and their biographies (maximum 250 words each).

-- If only a proposed list is available, also provide the list of B.C. or Canadian professional artists and technicians, and Elders or Knowledge Keepers engaged in last year's festival and the actual fees each were paid. - Biography for each member of the project's team (maximum 100 words each). - Detailed project timeline or work plan starting after February 22, 2024.
-NOTE: Notification of results is generally 16 weeks after the application submission deadline so plan accordingly if your festival is dependent on this grant funding. - Balanced arts festival budget.
-Be sure to: - Use the Festival Budget Table provided in the application. - o Include detailed notes on the budget. - Show a diversity of revenue sources with amounts noted as either confirmed or pending. - o Include the Project Assistance: Community Arts Festivals program funding request. - Make sure Amount Requested in the application matches the request amount in the Festival Budget Table. - Make sure any in-kind contribution amounts listed as revenue are also entered and noted as a corresponding in-kind expense item; in-kind revenues must balance with inkind expenses. - All required support material as listed below.
+- Details outlining the proposed arts festival, including: - Summary of the proposed arts festival, with rationale, objectives, and intended impacts of the festival. - Festival dates, location, schedule of artistic and cultural performances and activities, website and expected attendance. - List of confirmed or proposed B.C. or Canadian professional artists and technicians, and Elders or Knowledge Keepers, including names, the fees they are to be paid, and their biographies (maximum 250 words each) in the table provided. - If only a proposed list is available, also provide the list of B.C. or Canadian professional artists and technicians, and Elders or Knowledge Keepers engaged in last year's festival and the actual fees each were paid. - o Indicate Confirmed, Proposed, or Last Year for each person or group listed. - Detailed project timeline or work plan starting after February 18, 2025. - NOTE: Notification of results is generally 16 weeks after the application submission deadline so plan accordingly if your festival is dependent on this grant funding. - Balanced arts festival project budget.
+Be sure to: - o Use the Festival Budget Table provided in the application. - o Provide the entire festival budget. - o Include detailed notes on the budget. - Show a diversity of revenue sources with amounts noted as either confirmed or pending. - Include the Project Assistance: Community Arts Festivals program funding request. - Make sure Amount Requested in the application matches the BC Arts Council request amount in the Festival Budget Table. - Make sure any in-kind contribution amounts listed as revenue are also entered and noted as a corresponding in-kind expense item; in-kind revenues must balance with inkind expenses. - All required support material as listed below.